 On a daily basis, I talk with people who feel like they’re sleep-walking through life.
-They just do not feel like they’re thriving.
-Most of them can not understand why because they have so much to feel grateful for.
+They just don’t feel like they’re thriving.
+Most of them can’t understand why because they have so much to feel grateful for.

 This past weekend I was doing some research on how to care for my small salt-water fish tank.
 I read something that stopped me in my tracks.
 It helped to explain what may be going on with people that feel like they’re not thriving.
 The article explained that most people with fish tanks focus on the wrong things.
 Who knew that to keep the fish, coral, and other litter critters healthy that you need to focus on the water and not the fish?